BjoernBoss/custom-server/README.md

     $ git clone https://github.com/BjoernBoss/maws-host.git

 Afterwards implement the `apps/setup.js` file with its `Run` method.
-This method should setup any listeners, as well as register the applications themselves.
+This method should setup any listeners, as well as register the applications themselves, and configure the system accordingly.

 Finally install the dependencies, and transpile and start the server: